Izabela88/walkers-website/README.md

 - Click 'Create random addresses' button

 You can use the generated post code for the search form as your own.

+The created address can also be used to fill in the address form on the user profile page.

 ## **WALKER PROFILE SERVICE TYPES**